 You want your MP to take action on an issue, but what can you ask them to do?
 Here are some suggestions.

 Whether you are writing a letter to your MP, or meeting them face to face, there are a variety of actions your MP can take to demonstrate their support for your issue or respond to your concerns.
 It’s important to think about what will be most effective and make the biggest impact.

 Actions relating to Bills

-If you are contacting your MP about a particular Bill that is being considered by the parliament, you can simply ask them to vote for or against the Bill.
+If you are contacting your MP about a particular Bill that is being considered by Parliament, you can simply ask them to vote for or against the Bill.

 If your MP does make a speech about your issue, they will most likely send you a copy of the speech.

 Another possible action for your MP to take is to move a motion in Parliament.
 This means the MP will ask the House to agree to a certain statement or position on the issue.
 If the House does agree, the motion will become a resolution of the House, that is, a formal statement of its position.